sylvainmetayer/LaTeX-starterkit/README.md

 ## Tags

-- `git tag -a v1.4 -m "my version 1.4"`

-Then remember to push tags with `git push --tags`
+- `make tag`

 ## Travis CI

 A basic travis CI build is provided.

-This will generate a PDF from sources, and perform a basic spellcheck (in french).
+This will generate a PDF from sources on every tag on master.

 PDF will be published in Github Release on every tags.